 Identifying Parkinson’s Disease early is crucial for slowing the disease progression and a new tool developed by Khalifa University can now detect the disease using sensors on the average smartphone.

 Read Arabic story here.

 Parkinson’s Disease is the second most common neurodegenerative disorder, affecting more than one percent of the population above 60 years old.
 Often beginning as a barely noticeable hand tremor, over time, the disease interferes with movement, muscle control, and balance.
 Fine motor impairment (FMI) is progressively expressed in early Parkinson’s Disease patients but clinical techniques for detecting it may not be robust enough.

-A team of researchers at KU including Dr. Leontios Hadjileontiadis, Professor of Biomedical Engineering, has developed a tool that can screen for early motor Parkinson’s symptoms and alert individuals accordingly via their smartphones.
+A team of researchers at KU including Dr. Leontios Hadjileontiadis, Professor of Biomedical Engineering and member of KU’s Healthcare Engineering Innovation Center (HEIC), has developed a tool that can screen for early motor Parkinson’s symptoms and alert individuals accordingly via their smartphones.

 In collaboration with researchers from Greece, Germany and the United Kingdom, Dr. Hadjileontiadis introduced a deep learning framework that analyzes data captured passively and discretely during normal smartphone use and published the results in Scientific Reports.

 “Remote unsupervised screening via mobile devices can raise awareness for medical care, with daily data assisting diagnosis,” explained Dr. Hadjileontiadis.
 “User interaction with smartphones can unveil dense and multi-modal data to reveal patterns that can be connected with both motor and cognitive function.
 In particular, Hold Time, the time interval between the press and release of a key, offers insights to the probability of a subject suffering from Parkinson’s.”